xYanchi/amazon-clone/README.md

 The user can create an account or login/sign out to 'Test@gmail.com' and 'Test123' as email and password consecutively with Firebase Authentication.

-The back-end is an Express Server run by a Firebase functions
+The back-end is an Express Server run by a Firebase functions.

 ******************************************************
 Here is the deployed app: https://clone-7310d.web.app/